-A. Giant helium balloons of recognized characters, spectacular floats, marching bands, exquisite equestrian units, local and national celebrities and exciting performance groups.
+A. Giant inflatables featuring recognized characters, spectacular floats, marching bands, exquisite equestrian units and exciting performance groups.

 Q. I’d like help out with the parade; are there volunteer opportunities available?

-A. Yes, we are always looking for volunteers and have plenty roles to fill.
-Please contact Sheri Howard at email@example.com for volunteer opportunities.
+A. Yes, we are always looking for volunteers and have plenty of roles to fill.
+Please click here for details on volunteer opportunities.

 Q. What is the theme of this year’s parade?

 A. “Celebrating Derby Traditions.”
 (To showcase all that is special and unique about the Derby Festival season to the community.
 In designing units, participants are encourage to consider all that makes Derby Festival and Derby a memorable time of year – everything from Derby Festival events, fashions and fascinators to family traditions, horse racing and springtime).